 The name speaks for it – you need to be AWARE throughout the whole day, to notice and pay attention to the small details in life that most people simply ignore or take for granted.

 There are a few ways to work on ADA.

 The main purpose is to try and become aware of absolutely EVERYTHING around you.

 As you practice it more and more, you will reach a point where it will feel natural for you and you won’t have to force it.

 Ultimately, you will start ”living” the full day awareness state, where lucid dreaming won’t be a hustle anymore.

 You will be able to distinguish between the real and the dream world MUCH faster and easier.

 And just to mention that in the beginning, it might seem very overwhelming, but hopefully, in a few days, you will get used to it!

-The best techniques we found that works good are:
+The 2 techniques I found that work best are: